albertkjoller/ml-energy-systems/README.md

 ### __Assignment 2:__ Real-time control of a battery

 This assignment deals with investigating the problem of controlling a battery by learning a policy based on day-ahead prices.
+Concretely, a Markov Decision Process is specified and solved using the Value Iteration algorithm.
+From this, the optimal policy is obtained and experiments on the discount factor, reward signal, etc. are conducted by applying the learned policy on a sequence of day-ahead prices.

 All the relevant code is contained in the `src.assignment2` folder while the results from the associated report can be obtained by running `src.assignment2.notebooks.explainer_notebook.ipynb`.